mvolkmann/blog/src/smalltalk.md

   "Installed Packages" window, select the package, and click the "save" button?
 - Do any collection classes support structural sharing for immutability support?
 - What package can you install to get a color picker?
+- Are there any linting tools for Smalltalk?
+- Learn how to write and distribute command-line utilities/apps in Smalltalk.
+- Learn how to write and distribute GUI apps in Smalltalk.
+- Learn how to write and distribute web apps in Smalltalk.